CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 ### Basic Topology (up to 226 nodes)

-For simulations with 226 or fewer nodes, AIR creates a single leaf switch:
+For simulations with 226 or fewer nodes, Air creates a single leaf switch:

 ```
                      ┌───────────────────────┐